NICTA/scoobi/README.md

 Scoobi has the following requirements:

 * [Hadoop 0.20.2](http://www.cloudera.com/hadoop/)
-* [Scala 2.9.1](http://www.scala-lang.org/downloads): Note that this is typcially set in build.sbt
+* [Scala 2.9.1](http://www.scala-lang.org/downloads): Note that this is typically set in build.sbt
-* [Sbt 0.11.0](https://github.com/harrah/xsbt/wiki/Getting-Started-Setup): Note that when creating the sbt launcher script, it is worth increasing the max heapspace (the number given to -Xmx) to prevent sbt running out of memory when building.
+* [Sbt 0.11.0](https://github.com/harrah/xsbt/wiki/Getting-Started-Setup): Note that when creating the sbt launcher script, it is worth increasing the max heap space (the number given to -Xmx) to prevent sbt running out of memory when building.